 The next section walks through the wrapper that has grown outside the Bitcoin standard.

 The stack did not arrive whole.
-STRK debuted in late January 2025.
+STRK debuted in February 2025.
 STRF followed in March 2025.
 STRD in June 2025.
-STRC in October 2025.
-STRE in January 2026.
+STRC in late July 2025.
+STRE in November 2025.
 Each issuance added a layer to the wrapper.
 Each layer carried its own dividend rate, its own payment mechanism (cash, shares, or both), its own seniority rank, and in the case of STRE, its own currency denomination.

 The wrapper is not a single instrument.
 It is an evolving multi-series capital structure that grows independently of any FD BPS denominator change.
 Every dollar of preferred face that gets added is a dollar of senior claim that FD BPS does not see and CEBE does.
 The cumulative gap between the two metrics across the preferred era is the cumulative effect of the wrapper's growth on common equity ownership.